Soft-Tissue Laser Treatment for Edison, NJ

 How Does Soft Tissue Laser Treatment Improve My Gum Health?

 Gum disease is the leading cause of tooth loss for American adults.
 Reports indicate that millions of people are unaware that they have gum disease, and about 30% of the population is genetically susceptible to contracting the condition.
 Other risk factors include smoking, pregnancy, puberty, stress, grinding teeth, poor nutrition, diabetes, and poor oral hygiene.
 When gum disease sets in, it destroys soft tissue, breaks the strong bond between teeth and supporting gums, and can cause jawbone deterioration, as well as tooth loss.
 Some of the illnesses and diseases linked to gum disease include:

 But the consequences of gum disease go well beyond the confines of your mouth.
 There is something called the oral-systemic connection as well.
 Studies show that the same bacteria in plaque that can lead to gingivitis and periodontitis, the beginning and later stages of periodontal disease, are linked to other health issues.
 While researchers cannot yet point to a cause and effect relationship, they do know that there is a connection.

 Treating Periodontal Disease with Laser Dentistry

 Not only does the laser reduce bacteria, it also helps stimulate the growth of new root surface coating and it encourages healthy new gum tissue to reattach to the root surface.
-All of this is accomplished without Dr. Resnick or Dr. Rosenfeld having to make a single incision.
+All of this is accomplished without our doctors having to make a single incision.